MajinBuuOnSecurity/MajinBuuOnSecurity.github.io/_posts/2023-10-28-preventing-accidental-internet-exposure-of-aws-resources-part-3-tech-debt-mountain.md

 ---
 layout: post
 toc: true
-title: "Preventing Accidental Internet-Exposure of AWS Resources (Part 3: Tech Debt Mountain)"
+title: "[Rough Draft] Preventing Accidental Internet-Exposure of AWS Resources (Part 3: Tech Debt Mountain)"
 ---

 When addressing a vast, monolithic account housing a blend of private and public assets, how can you rectify the absence of preventative design principles?